kejadlen/kejadlen.github.io/_posts/2017-07-05-beachconf.md

   - Yay for wireless debugging and view controllers in Xcode's view hierarchy, although there was a bunch of stuff on SpriteKit and SceneKit that I'm not really interested in.
+- Pry presentation
+  - Finished the MVP for both the presentation tooling and the presentation itself.
+With those now done, I have a better idea of how to approach the problem "for real", as it were.

 [debugging-with-xcode]: https://developer.apple.com/videos/play/wwdc2017/404/